Missional Grants Frequently Asked Questions

 What are the criteria used to determine whether a grant is funded or not?

-Some of the criteria are as follows: Christ Presbyterian membership, alignment with Christ Presbyterian's vision, number of Nashville friends who will be impacted through this investment, leadership capacity and history and strategic need (extent to which this funding is crucial at this time and place.)
+Some of the criteria are as follows: Christ Presbyterian membership, alignment with Christ Presbyterian's vision, number of Nashville friends who will be impacted through this investment, leadership capacity, leaders' history, and strategic need (extent to which this funding is crucial at this time and place).

 Are grants awarded on a first-come, first-served basis?